Density Matrix-based Dynamics for Quantum Robotic Swarms: Examples

+We recall the definition of the density matrix $\rho_j$, computed from the ket $|\psi_j\rangle$ and the bra $\langle\psi_j|$.
+A ket lives in a Hilbert space $\mathcal{H}$, the bra in its dual space (that, for finite-dimensional Hilbert spaces, is its conjugate transpose).
+The density operator acts on the Hilbert space, and the density matrix is its representation in terms of matrix.
+As a general note, in this article, we adopt the term ``matrix'' to denote both the operator and it matrix representation.
+The density operator lives in the space of bounded linear operators acting on the Hilbert space: $\rho_j\in\mathcal{B}(\mathcal{H})$.
+To obtain the matrix representation, we have to consider, as rows, the kets $|11\rangle,\,|10\rangle,\,|01\rangle,|00\rangle$, and as columns, the bras $\langle11|,\,\langle10|,\,\langle01|,\langle00|$.
+In this way, for the density matrices of Eq. \eqref{etichetta_rho1} and \eqref{etichetta_rho1}, we can obtain the following matrix forms:

 The density matrix of the toy swarm is obtained as their tensor product.
-If we have the state as the initial information, and we want to recover the probability of the robot to be in $x=1$, we compute:
+If we have the state as the initial information, and we want to recover the probability of the robot to be at $x=1$, we compute:

 The probability amplitude that the swarm barycenter is in $x=1$ is the mean of the two terms in Eq. \eqref{param}, i.e., $0.75$.
 An ideal swarm with two robots, both centered on the target in $1$ and successful, of course has a barycenter with probability $1$ to be found on $1$.
 A measure of distance between the swarm barycenter and the ideal-swarm barycenter is the difference $|0.75-1|$.
 The information on positions of single robots can also be retrieved from the density matrix; this is useful in cases where we only have access to the density matrix.
-The partial trace of the individual density matrices with respect to the second qubit (taking away the information on ``success'', in short $s$) provides information on the individual robot's position.
+The partial trace of the individual density matrices with respect to the second qubit (taking away the information on ``success'', i.e., $s$, to not be confused with the initial for \textit{swarm}) provides information on the individual robot's position.
 Concerning $R_1$, after a few passages we obtain:

 while for $R_2$ we simply have

 We notice that $R_1$ has $1/2$ probability of being in $1$, while $R_2$ has probability $1$.
 Thus, the barycenter of the swarm is their mean, $0.75$.
 In this way, we prove that the same information can be recovered from density matrices.
 Tracing the overall density matrix $\rho_{swarm}=\rho_{12}=\rho_1\otimes\rho_2$ with respect to the second qubit, we can also recover the position of the swarm barycenter.
 The same applies to the ideal swarm centered on the target.
 The comparison between the values for the given swarm and the ideal one, gives a measure of the precision with which the target has been reached.
 We can define an opportune distance between matrices as the trace of the difference between the reduced matrices, that is $Tr(|\langle1_s|\rho_{12}|1_s\rangle|-|\langle1_s|\rho_{12(T)}|1_s\rangle|)$, where we focus on the probability of finding the barycenter close to $x=1$, and where $\rho_{12}$ is the density matrix of the ideal swarm.
 It is clear that we can think of a whole class of ``successful'' swarms, whose robots are inside a small neighbor of the target. \bl{In addition, using our modeling framework, one may also consider stability problems.
 Specifically, one may define a Lyapunov as the Hamiltonian of the barycenter of the swarm, which is a function of the robot's position displacements (potential term) and momentum (speed term).
 Stability will be investigated in future research.}